chef/automate/components/automate-chef-io/content/docs/reports.md

 ### Deep Filtering

 Deep Filtering allows you to view the state of your infrastructure from the perspective of a single profile, or a single profile and one of its child controls.
-Adding a profile filter will modify all compliance reports screens to display the status of that profile across all nodes executing that profile.
-Adding a filter for a child control of that profile will modify all compliance reports screens to display the status of that child control.
+When you add a profile filter, it changes the compliance reports to show the status of the nodes that run that selected profile.
+Adding a child control filter narrows the profile results to show the status of the nodes that run the selected control from that profile.

 Please note the only supported filters for deep filtering are: